Pros and Cons of Buying a Franchise

 Pros of Buying a Franchise

 There are plenty of reasons that franchises are attractive to current and potential small business owners.
 Consider the following pros of owning a franchise business:

-- You get franchise support.
 Small business owners often have very little support or lack a support team with business acumen.
 Buying a franchise offers the opportunity to share your challenges with other entrepreneurs who are facing or have faced the same problems.
 As franchise companies state, you're in business for yourself, but not by yourself.

-- You receive access to lower inventory prices.
 The collective buying power of a franchise group allows for lower costs in purchasing inventory and equipment.
 Independent businesses usually have less bargaining power with suppliers.

 Cons of Buying a Franchise

 Though buying a franchise has its advantages for the small business owner, it doesn't come without its disadvantages.